Rufa Mae Quinto: 2000–2009: Rise to prominence and popularity

-2010-2019: Established actress and continued success
+2010–2019: Established actress and continued success

 With over 15 years of experience in the show business, Quinto has already established herself as a pop culture icon in the industry.
-In 2011, she starred in the sexy comedy film “Temptation Island” and was a box-office success.
+In 2011, she starred in the sexy comedy film Temptation Island and was a box-office success.
 It earned a whooping ₱10 million in its first day, around ₱27.65 million in its first 5 days and has grossed ₱55.42 million within 2 weeks, becoming the 8th highest grossing domestic film of 2011.
-The next year, she tied with Pokwang on winning Best Comedy Actress at the 2012 PMPC Star Awards for her performance in the comedy show “Bubble Gang”.
+The next year, she tied with Pokwang on winning Best Comedy Actress at the 2012 PMPC Star Awards for her performance in the comedy show Bubble Gang.

-2020-present: Hiatus & showbiz comeback
+2020–present: Hiatus and comeback

 In 2020, Quinto and her family moved to the United States.
 After two years of hiatus from show business, she made a comeback and signed a management contract with Sparkle GMA Artist Center.
-She landed a major role in the GTV’s upcoming first family sitcom “Tols”.
+She landed a major role in the GTV's first family sitcom Tols.
 Not long after, she immediately made guest appearances on Mars Pa More and Family Feud.
-She will also do an episode for Tadhana with acclaimed actress Irma Adlawan.
+She top billed an episode for Tadhana with acclaimed actress Irma Adlawan.
+In 2023, Preview Magazine hailed Quinto as "The backbone of Filipino pop culture."